 Film makers can submit their film to more than one category and can receive more than one prize.
 The judges award prizes for categories 1 – 5.
 They do not have to award all prizes.

 The judges nominate eight films for The People’s Choice Award.
-These can be from any category and may already be prize winner in a category.
-The winner for The People’s Choice award is decided by the attendees to the touring festival at CSU campuses (date and times TBC but August/September 2020) and the award night in Canberra.
+These can be from any category and may already be a prize winner in a category.
+The winner for The People’s Choice award is decided by the attendees to the touring festival at CSU campuses (date and times TBC October/November 2020) and the award night in Canberra.
 Attendees will be given a form to vote.

 1. All films for all categories will not exceed 10 minutes in length (including credits).